-- 1. Using Prior Knowledge Pointing to each word, read the title and author's name. - Read the book aloud to the students, showing them the photographs while you read.
-Also track the text by pointing to the words as you read them. - As you read the book aloud once more, pause and ask students to raise their hands if they know what animal each eye belongs to, or if they have ever seen an eye like the one from the book.
+- 1. Using Prior Knowledge Pointing to each word, read the title and author's name. - Read the book aloud to students, showing them the photographs while you read.
+Also track the text by pointing to the words as you read them. - As you read the book aloud once more, pause and ask students to raise their hands if they know what animal each set of eyes belongs to, or if they have ever seen eyes like the ones from the book.
 If so, allow them to share their experiences. - 2.
-Asking and Responding to Questions-Once students are familiar with the text, put them in pairs. - Model how to look at the picture and ask a question about the text. - Allow students time to develop and ask each other questions about the text. - Read pages 3-5 of the book aloud to students, pausing to discuss the high-frequency and vocabulary words and photographs.
+Asking and Responding to Questions-Once students are familiar with the text, put them in pairs. - Model how to analyze the picture and ask a question about the text. - Allow students time to develop and ask each other questions about the text. - Read pages 3-5 of the book aloud to students, pausing to discuss the high-frequency and vocabulary words and photographs.
 Allow students to comment on what they see, think, and feel.